 - We want to avoid operating from comparison and celebrate the small wins along the way!

-Listen to the podcast to hear how to incorporate these principles into your life and how they can make a positive impact on your relationship with your dog.
+Listen to the podcast to learn more about how to incorporate these principles into your life and how they can make a positive impact on training difficult dogs.

 4paws University: https://www.4pawsuniversity.com/